JoaoPauloF/Python/TCP_Server/README.md

 This is a server written in python that you can enter a password to use it.
+It logs the communication in a separate file after the use.